Access Approval enables you to require your explicit approval whenever Google support and engineering need to access your customer content.

 Some customers require the ability to directly manage access to their customer content by Google personnel, and to grant explicit approval every time their customer content is accessed.
-For this reason, we developed Access Approval - a product that allows you to require your explicit approval before Google support and engineering are permitted to access your customer content.
+For this reason, we developed Access Approval - a product that ensures that your explicit approval is required for Google support and engineering to access your customer content.

 Access Approval provides an additional layer of control on top of the transparency provided by Access Transparency Logs.
 Access Transparency provides you with logs that capture the actions Google personnel take when accessing your content.
 Access Approval also provides a historical view of all requests that were approved, dismissed, or expired.

 Access Approval works by sending you an email or Pub/Sub message with an access request that you are able to approve.

 Using the information in the message, you can use the Google Cloud Console or the Access Approval API to approve the access.

 For a complete list of the Google services that support Access Approval, see Supported services.

 The following actions by Google do not trigger an Access Approval request:

 System access to user content.
 These are programmatic, non-human accesses by authorized and reviewed Google processes.
 For example, a compression job that runs on the content or disk destruction during the content deletion process.
 These accesses are checked by our binary authorization functionality, which verifies that the job originates from code that was checked into production and reviewed by a second party.

 - Legal access

 - Where Google accesses customer content to comply with legal requirements, these accesses bypass the Access Approval service.